Discovering Graph Generating Dependencies for Property Graph Profiling: GGDMiner Framework

-To build a similarity cluster, we first select all values of the attribute and the minimal threshold $\upsilon$ defined for this domain of the decision boundary set $T$.
-Next, we execute the pass join~\cite{passjoin} algorithm, a string similarity join algorithm, with threshold $\upsilon$ to get all pairs of values that are similar according to $\upsilon$.
-Next, we cluster the joined pairs so that all pairs of values that were joined between each other are in the same cluster.
-Each one of these similarity clusters is stored temporarily to be used in the next step.
-We used the pass join because it is an algorithm that is easy to implement and has good memory consumption in previous comparisons to other similarity join algorithms~\cite{Jiang2014}.
-By using a similarity join algorithm to build the clusters, we allow one attribute value to be part of multiple clusters.
-While this increases the number of clusters, it decreases the number of similarity comparisons during the candidate generation step, as we already have separated sets of attributes with the maximum dissimilarity of $\upsilon$ within all attribute values of this set.
-We explain how we use the similarity cluster with more details in \Cref{subsec:horizontalExpansion} Observe \Cref{fig:simIndex} an example of this process given a set of attributes ``name''.
+\paragraph{Similarity Indexes} To discover differential constraints of the type $\delta_\text{attr}(x.attr_1, \varrho) \le t_{x}$, we build similarity indexes according to the domain of $x.attr_1$ to speed up the discovery process of this type of constraints in the Candidate Generation step.
+For each one of the attributes that appear on the important attributes list, we build a structure that groups the attribute values according to their similarity and the threshold of its corresponding decision boundary domain.
+We call this structure a similarity cluster.
+Given an attribute from the list and the minimal threshold $\upsilon$ defined for the domain of this attribute in the decision boundary set $T$, we first select all the values of this attribute in the graph.
+We then execute a string similarity join algorithm with threshold $\upsilon$ to get all pairs of values that are similar according to $\upsilon$.
+In our implementation, we use the pass join algorithm~\cite{passjoin} due to its low memory consumption in previous comparisons to other similarity join algorithms~\cite{Jiang2014}.
+Finally, we build the similarity cluster by grouping all the output pairs that are joined by each other.
+Each similarity cluster is stored temporarily to be used in the next step of the framework. \Cref{fig:simIndex} shows an example of this process given a set of values of the attribute ``name''.
+Observe that using a similarity join algorithm to build the clusters allows one attribute value to be part of multiple clusters.
+We explain how we use the similarity cluster with more details in \Cref{subsec:horizontalExpansion}